ZOODEN/simple-hourboost/README.md

 - Open accounts.txt
 - Add your information

-Format:
+>Line Format
 username:password:gameID:customID:shared_secret

 ---

 >gameIDs seperated by a comma
 >customID can be a string (e.g. I'm hourboosting)